 Google Cloud Platform offers a wide range of services for securing, storing, serving and analyzing data.
-These cloud services form a secure cloud perimeter for data, where different operations and transformations can be carried out on the data without it ever leaving the cloud perimeter.
-This data hub is sometimes referred to as a data lake.
+These cloud services form a secure cloud perimeter for data, where different operations and transformations can be carried out on the data without it ever leaving the cloud ecosystem.

 The services offered by Google Cloud include Compute, Storage, Big Data/ Analytics, Artificial Intelligence (AI), and other networking, developer, and management services.
 Let’s briefly review some of the features of the Google Cloud ecosystem.

 Google Compute services are provisioned virtual machines that are physically running on Google’s data centers around the world.
 The compute services consist of the compute engine (virtual computing instances for custom processing), app engine (a cloud managed platform for developing web, mobile, and IoT app), kubernetes engine (orchestration manager for custom docker containers based on Kubernetes), container registry (private container storage) and serverless cloud functions (cloud-based functions to connect or extend cloud services).

 For our purposes of machine learning modeling, the cloud compute engine is most pertinent.
 As we will see later, a compute instance is provisioned that installs all the relevant tools/ packages and frameworks for training machine learning and deep learning models.

 Google cloud storage options provide scalable and real-time storage access to live and archival data within the cloud perimeter.
 Cloud storage is set-up to cater for any conceivable storage demand.
 Data stored on Google cloud storage is available anytime, and from any location around the world.
 Whats more, this massive storage power comes at an almost negligible cost, taking into consideration the size and economic value of the stored data.
 Moreover, acknowledging the accessibility, security, and consistency provided by cloud storage, the cost is non-equivalent.